What is the Difference Between SPT-1 and SPT-2 Wire

 Cost Difference Between SPT-1 and SPT-2

 Environmental concerns related to SPT-1 or SPT-2 is something that has only recently begun to come up.
 Because SPT-2 contains 50% more insulation than SPT-1, the environmental impact is more significant.
 Frequently, the general public and especially large businesses are eager to minimize environmental impact where they can.
-Using cord that contains significantly more insulation, resulting in a higher carbon footprint, can be enough incentive for some people to go with SPT-1.
-While the majority of pro Christmas installers and Christmas enthusiast will not give this concern a second thought, it can be a deciding factor in environmentally conscious areas such as California, Colorado and Oregon.
+Using a cord that contains significantly more insulation, resulting in a higher carbon footprint, can be enough incentive for some people to go with SPT-1.
+While the majority of pro-Christmas installers and Christmas enthusiasts will not give this concern a second thought, it can be a deciding factor in environmentally conscious areas such as California, Colorado, and Oregon.

 So, What’s the Verdict?